KristinaEngland/design-system/components/accordion.md

 - When the content isn't related and should be different pages to improve both usability and searchability.

 ## Accessibility and Usability
+- Users should have the ability to expand as many accordions as they want - expanding one accordion should not collapse another accordion.
+- Accordions should have clear focus indicators on hover and on keyboard focus.
+- Accordions should show a plus sign when collapsed and a minus sign when expanded.
+- Screen reader users should be alerted to the fact that they have expanded an accordion successfully.

 ## HTMl and CSS